bcrowell/bcrowell.github.io/faster_than_light/index.md

 if a clock moves smoothly, along a certain vector, and its elapsed time is 3 years, then we would measure the vector by its interval I=9 (in units of years-squared!).
-This turns out to be more convenient basically because our system of space-time measurement has to be backward-compatible somehow with ruler measurements in space, and those have to obey the Pythagorean theorem, which has squares in it.
+This turns out to be more convenient basically because our system of space-time measurement has to be backward-compatible somehow with ruler measurements in space, and those have to obey the Pythagorean theorem, which has squares in it.[^bilinear]

 What gives a vector its sense of individuality
 ----------------------------------------------